ObolNetwork/obol-docs/versioned_docs/version-v0.7.0/testnet.md

 ![Testnet Roadmap](/img/ObolTestnetRoadmap.png)

-Over the coming quarters, Obol Labs will be coordinating and hosting a number of progressively larger test nets to help harden the charon client and iterate on the key generation tooling.
+Over the coming quarters, Obol Labs will be coordinating and hosting a number of progressively larger testnets to help harden the charon client and iterate on the key generation tooling.

 The following is a break down of the intended testnet roadmap, the features that are to be complete by each testnet, and their target start date and durations.